malbu/cursed_furby/README.md

-Read below on how to create your own version, which involves: building the LLM stack, including **Retrieval-Augmented Generation (RAG)**, training your own voice model, and deploying everything on Jetson hardware.
+Read below on how to create your own version, which involves: building the local LLM stack, including **Retrieval-Augmented Generation (RAG)**, training your own voice model, and deploying everything on Jetson hardware.
 It is compatible with the latest *Jetson Orin Nano Super Dev Kit*.

 ## 1  Overview
 Cursed Furby combines